Naci-T/real-estate-price-prediction/README.md

 - What the correlation between the variables.
 - Which variables have the greatest/lowest influence on the price?
 - What is the percentage of missing values per column?
+-

-As the main objective of this project (in a later phase) is to predict prices, it is important to already note the variables that have an influence on the price.
-The following bar chart visualizes the importance of each variable on the price
+As one of the key goals of this project is to make predictions about prices, it is crucial to identify the variables that have an impact on the price.
+The bar chart below illustrates the significance of each variable in determining the price.

 <img title="Correlation with price" alt="correlation" src="./images/correlation.png">

 ### Step 3 : Data Interpretation

-In this part we'll further analyse the data according to the following questions (3.1) as part of this challenge and according to our own case study (3.2).
-After analysing the data, we'll interpret the results and present the output.
-We will provide some answers and visualization to those questions but this will be very brief as a illustration purpose.
-The output and explanation is given in [data_visualization.ipynb](./data_visualization/data_visualization.ipynb).
-We will provide some answers here too as an illustration.
+In this section, we will conduct a deeper analysis of the data by addressing the questions in (3.1) as part of this challenge and by using our own case study (3.2).
+After completing the analysis, we will interpret the results and present the findings.
+We will provide a summary of the answers and visualizations here, however, a more detailed explanation and output can be found in [data_visualization.ipynb](./data_visualization/data_visualization.ipynb).
+Additionally, we will provide some additional answers and illustrations here as well.

 #### 3.1: Questions